Capital Area District Library: Branches

-StoryWalk®
+StoryWalk

-StoryWalk® encourages families to enjoy reading and the outdoors by posting a children's book - a page or two at a time - at intervals in a park, hiking trail or other outdoor site.
-StoryWalk includes activities like talking, reading, writing, singing and playing to help your child develop important early literacy skills.CADL has 11 sites throughout Ingham County, Michigan.
+StoryWalk encourages families to enjoy reading and the outdoors by posting a children's book - a page or two at a time - at intervals in a park, hiking trail or other outdoor site.
+StoryWalk includes activities like talking, reading, writing, singing and playing to help your child develop important early literacy skills.CADL has 13 sites throughout Ingham County, Michigan.

 Student Success Initiative

 The Student Success Initiative debuted in 2019, beginning with nearly 600 students in Webberville, Michigan.
-To date more than 20,000 students from 10 different Michigan school districts (Dansville, Haslett, Holt, Lansing, Leslie, Mason, Okemos, Stockbridge, Webberville and Williamston).
+Currently, more than 20,000 students from 10 different Michigan school districts (Dansville, Haslett, Holt, Lansing, Leslie, Mason, Okemos, Stockbridge, Webberville and Williamston) are served through the SSI program.
 Through this initiative, students in participating districts can get a library card no matter where they live.
 It gives them access to books, audiobooks, magazines and more in both digital and physical formats.